Blue Jays use Springer's solo homer and Gausman's 6 strikeouts to beat Guardians 1-0

 Springer belted a 393-foot shot to left-center on the 13th pitch of his at-bat against Logan Allen (5-5), delighting the boisterous Blue Jays fans who occupied most of the lower bowl at Progressive Field.

+“Neither he nor I wanted to quit, so you have to essentially grind out that at-bat,” Springer said.
+“And when you hear our fans throughout a game like tonight, it’s awesome and doesn’t go unnoticed.

+“It’s always special because their support spans from coast to coast and as far north as you can go.”

-Gausman (9-6), an All-Star for Toronto this season, worked seven innings, scattering four hits without a walk and increasing his AL-leading strikeout total to 183.
+Gausman (9-6) worked seven innings, scattering four hits without a walk and increasing his AL-leading strikeout total to 183.
 Erik Swanson, Tim Mayza and Jordan Hicks followed as Toronto posted its 12th shutout, tying for the most in the majors.

 Hicks earned his 11th save by retiring the only batter he faced, Oscar Gonzalez, as the Blue Jays remained in the third and final AL wild-card position.

+Gausman also used his right arm to pick off Gonzalez at second base with one out in the seventh, which he credited bench coach Don Mattingly and pitching coach Pete Walker for suggesting.

+“That play obviously worked out and got me out of a huge jam, so I was all fired up after it,” Gausman said.

 Kole Calhoun had two hits for the free-falling Guardians, who have lost nine of 12.
-Cleveland only advanced two runners past second base, both in the first two innings against the 32-year-old right-handed Gausman.
+Cleveland only advanced two runners past second base, both in the first two innings.

-Allen pitched five innings, giving up one run on four hits in his 17th big league appearance.
+Allen pitched five innings, giving up one run on four hits.
 The left-hander was the third rookie to start for the Guardians in the series, following Gavin Williams and Tanner Bibee.

-The trio held Toronto to one run over 19 combined innings, but Cleveland has dropped two of the three games and has been blanked 12 times.
+The trio held Toronto to one run over 19 combined innings, but Cleveland has dropped two of the three games because it has only scored twice.

-Springer also had two singles and is batting .448 (13 for 29) since ending a career-long hitless streak of 35 at-bats on Aug.
-2. Vladimir Guerrero Jr. had two hits as the Blue Jays totaled eight against four pitchers.
+“I was just trying to attack, not give in and walk Springer,” Allen said.
+“Unfortunately, that play was the difference.”

 TOUGH BREAK

-Blue Jays RHP Chad Green, who is on a rehab assignment with Triple-A Buffalo, was placed on the seven-day concussion list after being struck on the head by a throw from catcher Tyler Heineman in a Tuesday game at Worcester.
+Blue Jays RHP Chad Green, who is on a rehab assignment with Triple-A Buffalo, was placed on the seven-day concussion list after being struck on the head by a throw from catcher Tyler Heineman on Tuesday at Worcester.

 Green ducked to avoid Heineman’s throw to second base on an attempted steal, but the ball glanced off the back of his head.
 The 32-year-old reliever remained upright and conscious, leaving the field under his own power.